serverless/blog/posts/2017-11-01-serverless-v1.24.0.md

             type: request
 ```

-This configuration ensure that the Authorizer function receives all of the parameters passed to the main function through the `lamba-proxy` integration type.
+This configuration ensures that the Authorizer function receives all of the parameters passed to the main function through the `lamba-proxy` integration type.

 **Note:** The `type` will default to `TOKEN` if no value is provided.

 ### Print message when an update is available

-It's important to constantly update the Serverless Framework to benefit from the most recent bug fixes, newly added features and enhancements.
+Consistently updating the Serverless Framework lets you benefit from the most recent bug fixes, features, and enhancements.

-Since Serverless is distributed via `npm` one could run `npm outdated` to get a list of all the packages on the machine which are ready for an update.
-However this step is manual and cumbersome.
+Since Serverless is distributed via `npm`, one could run `npm outdated` to get a list of all the packages on the machine which are ready for an update.
+But this step is manual and cumbersome.

 v1.24 ships with an automated, built-in functionality which ensures that you'll receive a CLI message whenever a newer version of the Serverless Framework is available to download.

-This way you'll never miss critical bug fixes or all the new goodies which were added to the Framework.
+This way you'll never miss critical bug fixes (or new feature goodies).

 ### Conceal API Gateway key values from the output